 If you need advice over the phone, you can contact the receptionists who will contact the doctor on your behalf.

 The Swansea Bay GP Out of Hours Service operates from 6.30pm to 8am on weekdays, and all day on weekends and bank holidays.
-There is one number across Swansea, Neath Port Talbot and Bridgend to access this service: 111
+There is one number across Swansea and Neath Port Talbot to access this service: 111

 If you need to see a GP urgently during these times, and cannot wait until the surgery opens, call 111.
 You will be answered by a trained call handler who will take some details and then a GP will call you back to assess the patient's needs.
-The patient will be offered self-help advice, or an appointment at one of the three ABM primary care centres in Morriston, Neath Port Talbot and the Princess of Wales hospitals.
+The patient will be offered self-help advice, or an appointment at one of the two SBU primary care centres in Morriston and Neath Port Talbot hospitals.
 Sometimes, if the GP thinks it is necessary, a home visit may be arranged.

 It can advise you whether you need to go to the A&E (Accident and Emergency) department at your nearest hospital.